All Products

 Note

-1. In the ApsaraDB RDS console, create a database and a standard account and grant permissions on the database to the standard account.
-For more information, see Create accounts and databases.
+1. In the ApsaraDB RDS console, create a database and a standard account, then grant permissions on the database to the standard account.
+For details, see Create an account.

-2. Use the test_user account to connect to the database instance by using the CLI.
-For more information, see Use a database client or the CLI to connect to an ApsaraDB RDS for MySQL instance.
+2. Connect to the instance using the test_user account through the CLI.
+For details, see Use a client or the CLI to connect to an ApsaraDB RDS for MySQL instance.

-3. Switch to the testdb database and create a stored procedure by executing the following statements:
+3. Switch to the testdb database and create a stored procedure:

 -- Switch to the testdb database.